ericguizzo/transferable_quaternion_embeddings/README.md

 ```bash
 python3 exp_instance.py --ids [1] --gpu_id 0
 ```
-This script will run the training *training_R2Hemo.py* with the hyperparameters specified in the configuration file *experiments/1_R2Hemo_train_onlyrecon.txt*.
+This script will run the training *training_R2Hemo.py* with our best hyperparameters, which are specified in the configuration file *experiments/1_R2Hemo_train_onlyrecon.txt*.
-Two consecutive trainings are launched: without and with the emotion classification term in the loss function.
-When the trainings finishes, a metrics spreadsheet is saved in *path_to_spreadsheet*.
+Two consecutive trainings are launched: without and with the emotion classification term in the loss function, as explained in the paper.
+When the trainings finish, a metrics spreadsheet is saved in *path_to_spreadsheet*.
 The results will match the ones exposed in the original paper.

 ## Method application